 Cookies and how you use this website Toggle accordion

-To make this website easier to use, we sometimes place small text files on your device (for example your iPad or laptop) called cookies.
+To make this website easier to use, we sometimes place small text files on your device (for example your smartphone, iPad or laptop) called cookies.
 Cookies are text files placed on your computer to collect standard internet log information and visitor behaviour information.
 This information is used to track visitor use of the website and to compile statistical reports on website activity.
 We use this information to improve access to the site and identify gaps in the content and see if it is something we should add to the site.

 Unless the law allows us to, we do not: